sueopswork/logistics-crm-system/README.md

 This project demonstrates the ability to:

-- Design CRM systems
+- Design and structure CRM systems
-- Structure relational data
+- Model relational data effectively
-- Build automation workflows
+- Build automation workflows to reduce manual work
+- Track SLAs and prioritise pipeline activity
-- Improve operational efficiency
+- Improve operational efficiency and visibility